-Strep throat, on the other hand, is caused by a bacterial infection from the Group A strain of Streptococcus.
-The illness is easily spread from person to person, and can lead to more serious conditions such as tonsil and sinus infections, and rheumatic fever.
+However, a sore throat can also result from strep throat, which is a bacterial infection.
+It gets its name from the Streptococcus bacteria that causes it.
+Strep throat is easily spread from person to person and can lead to more serious conditions like tonsil and sinus infections and rheumatic fever.

 - Sudden sore throat

 - Red spots on the roof of the mouth

 - Abdominal pain

 Some people find it helpful to look at strep throat pictures online and compare the appearance of their mouth and throat.
 You should contact your doctor if you experience any of the symptoms above, particularly if they occur without a cough.

 How Your Doctor Diagnoses and Treats Strep Throat

 If your doctor suspects strep throat, there are two tests they can use to confirm the diagnosis.
 A rapid swab test can render results in minutes.
 Your doctor simply dabs the back of your throat with a cotton swab and tests for the presence of strep bacteria.

 The second option, a throat culture, takes up to two days to return results but can pick up traces of bacteria that a rapid swab test may miss.

 If you test positive for strep throat, your doctor will prescribe antibiotics, such as penicillin or amoxicillin, to help reduce healing time, ease symptoms, and minimize the risk of spreading the infection to others.
 Treatment also prevents strep throat from leading to more serious ailments.